syjgino/SLA/README.md

 ## Version Updates

 * v1.5
-  * THIS VERSION IS LOCKED FOR BOOK
+  * THIS VERSION IS LOCKED FOR BOOK "Clinical Metabolomics - Methods and Protocols"